-Often, the sight of a bald eagle will send other bird species fleeing for cover.
-However, this week's Untamed Lowcountry gallery of submitted photos includes a pair of birds bathing with our national symbol.
-If you have images you'd like to submit for publication in a future Untamed Lowcountry gallery, email your jpeg images to Managing Editor Jeff Kidd at email@example.com.
-You must own rights to the photos you submit and grant us permission to publish them.
+Lots of gators and birds in this week's gallery of reader-submitted photos to Untamed Lowcountry.
+If you would like to submit a picture for publication in a future gallery, email your jpeg image to Managing Editor Jeff Kidd at email@example.com.
+You must own rights to the photos you submit and agree to allow us to publish them.